HCaldwell95/watery-wordplay-wreck/README.md

 - <a href="https://www.geeksforgeeks.org/clear-screen-python/" target="_blank">GeeksforGeeks</a>
     - Provided the code for clearing the terminal.

+- <a href="https://www.studytonight.com/python-howtos/how-to-print-colored-text-in-python">Study Tonight</a>
+    - Provided the ANSI code in Python required to style the fonts with colours.

 - <a href="https://stackoverflow.com" target="_blank">Stack Overflow</a>
     - <a href="https://stackoverflow.com/questions/39378020/how-to-display-table-in-readme-md-file-in-github" target="_blank">(Source)</a> - Provided the code to create tables in the README.md.
     - <a href="https://stackoverflow.com/questions/28607382/is-it-possible-to-create-a-toggle-switch-in-markdown" target="_blank">(Source)</a> Provided the code for adding toggle switches in README.md.